tmoser2525/trivia/README.md

   5. If you see a yellow bar above the editor asking you to set the SDK, click the link and choose your most current Java SDK (probably Java 1.8).

+There is also a [Refactoring Cheat Sheet](RefactoringCheatSheet.pdf) which you can use as a reference.